Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Method

 where ${\bf\Sigma}_Y = \sigma_2^2\text{diag}(\mathbf{1}_\tau^-)+\sigma_1^2\text{diag}(\mathbf{1}_\tau^+)$ is a diagonal matrix of pre and post-changepoint measurement variances.
 Alternatively, integrating out $\mathbf{U}$ gives us

 There are two main challenges in MCMC sampling for our model.
-First, the Appendix shows that obtaining the posterior for $\mathbf{U}$ involves inverting the covariance matrix ${\bf\Sigma}_Y^{-1} + {\bf\Sigma}_U^{-1}$.
-Although $\bf\Sigma_U$ is separable, (\ref{eq:lik1}) shows that the matrix ${\bf\Sigma}_Y$ involves vectors $\mathbf{1}_\tau^-$ and $\mathbf{1}_\tau^+$, which depends on $\tau(\bs)$ and thus cannot be separated into a Kronecker product of $M \times M$ and $N \times N$ matrices.
+First, Section 1 of the Supplement \citep{supp} shows that obtaining the posterior for $\mathbf{U}$ involves inverting the covariance matrix ${\bf\Sigma}_Y^{-1} + {\bf\Sigma}_U^{-1}$.
+If ${\bf\Sigma}_Y$ is a constant diagonal matrix, then because $\bf\Sigma_U$ is separable we can sample $\mathbf{U}$ using eigendecompositions of $M\times M$ and $N \times N$ matrices instead of having to factorize a $MN\times MN$ covariance matrix \citep{stegle11}.
+However, (\ref{eq:lik1}) shows that the matrix ${\bf\Sigma}_Y$ involves vectors $\mathbf{1}_\tau^-$ and $\mathbf{1}_\tau^+$ which depends on $\tau(\bs)$, and thus is not a constant diagonal matrix.
+As a consequence, we have to invert a $MN\times MN$ covariance matrix.
 This significantly amplifies the computational cost associated with sampling $\mathbf{U}$.
 Secondly, sampling both $\mathbf{U}$ and $\boldsymbol{\mu}_\tau$ can in practice lead to an identifiability issue, since both $\mathbf{U}$ and $\boldsymbol{\mu}_\tau$ have the potential to capture the trend in the data.
 While integrating out $\mathbf{U}$ from the model could solve these problems, retaining $\mathbf{U}$ is more desirable from a computational perspective.
 This stems from the fact that $\mathbf{Y}$ is no longer conditionally independent when the conditioning on $\mathbf{U}$ is removed, as indicated by the non-diagonal covariance matrix ${\bf\Sigma}_Y + {\bf\Sigma}_U$ in (\ref{eq:lik2}).
 Consequently, sampling other parameters whose full conditionals involve the likelihood of $\mathbf{Y}$ becomes significantly more intricate.

 To address the first issue, we propose a simple but effective approach.
 We assume, without the loss of generality, that the variance increases after the changepoint and write the post-changepoint measurement error as $\boldsymbol{\epsilon}_2 = \boldsymbol{\epsilon}_1 + \boldsymbol{\epsilon}_\gamma, $ where $\boldsymbol{\epsilon}_\gamma \iidsim N(0,\sigma^2_\gamma)$ is a vector of white noise independent of $\boldsymbol{\epsilon}_1.$ Then, we can rewrite $f(\boldsymbol{Y}\lvert \cdot)$ in (\ref{eq:lik1}) as